kiwi2kiwi/Hebbian/README.md

   - after each image input, the threshold of every Axon is increased to simulate "Forgetting".
     If the threshold is too high, the Axon is removed

+Neuron space:
+  - 3D space where neurons and axons exist.
+Current size is 100 x 100 x 100
+  - Input (Perceptive) neurons exist on a Plane at x: -50
+  - Output (Interactive) neurons exist on a Plane at x: +50
+  - Processing neurons are randomly distributed in a sphere with radius 45
+  - Axons are generated between Perceptive and Processing, Processing and Processing, Interactive and Processing.
+    The never connect two Perceptive or two Interactive

 Other general rules:
 - If two neurons are repeatedly active at the same time, they wire together (Hebb: "fire together, wire together"